 Where’s Mojave National Preserve

-Note: There is no gas for sale in the Mojave National Preserve.
+Note: There is a saying in the desert, when you see gas, buy gas.
+There is no gas for sale in the Mojave National Preserve.
 Cell service is spotty.

 1 Comment